espruino/BangleApps/apps/gipy/README.md

 ### Starting Gipy

 At start you will have a menu for selecting your trace (if more than one).
-Choose the one you want and you will reach the splash screen where you'll wait for the gps signal.
+Choose the one you want and you will reach the splash screen where you'll wait for the map.
-Once you have a signal you will reach the main screen:
+Once the map is loaded you will reach the main screen:

 ![Screenshot](legend.png)